SwedbankPay/developer.swedbankpay.com/payments/index.md

 With the Seamless View you can initiate the payment process directly in an iframe on your site.
 A hostUrl needs to be defined in the first POST request in order to enable the Seamless View operation.
-See details of the request [here][card-payments-purchase].
+See details of the Seamless View implementation on the respective Payments pages.

 ```mermaid
 sequenceDiagram